Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Start - How do I start in the Mojave Wasteland instead of the Capital Wasteland?**
   - Select `memory` when prompted after leaving the Vault 101 cave.

+- **Start - Which Wasteland should I choose to start in?**
+  - The original intent of Tale of Two Wastelands was to start in the Capital Wasteland.
+However, starting in the Mojave will provide a more challenging experience from start to finish as compared to a Capital Wasteland start.

+- **Steam Overlay - Can't I disable the Steam overlay directly through Steam?**
+  - No. Even if disabled via Steam, the overlay still injects its DLL directly into the game, which can result in crashing.

 - **Tale of Two Wastelands - Is TTW required for Uranium Fever?**
   - Yes.
 The modlist cannot be installed or used without TTW.